samarpanda/node-http-shell/README.md

 ```

 ## Usage 1
-Look for this file `app/http.json`
+Pretty easy to modify and implement.
+Look for configuration file `app/http.json`.

 1. `type` -> Options `exec` & `spawn`
 2. `cmd`  -> Run the specified command
 3. `url`  -> url to publish the output

+And you are good to go.

 ## Usage 2
 For larger and streaming output